nichtgian/SandboxJS/README.md

 For online gameplay a main lobby serves as serverbrowser.
 You can meet up with people here and join public or create private servers.
 We'd like to implement a character or even weapon customisation.

-> Project is still in early development!
+> Project is still in early development! -> New and improved projects available.

-Licensed by NMFI - [Nichtgian Media Foundation Inc.](https://nichtgianmediafoundationincorporation.github.io/page/index.html) - high-end computer-software, better than google